Are you looking to get boozey with your fellow Jedi masters this May 4th?

 Star Wars is a popular sci-fi/fantasy movie franchise that has been around since the 1970s.
 This franchise has several movies as well as spin-offs and TV series, and it’s an extremely well-known piece of media.

 Fans of Star Wars often like to get together for parties on May 4th.
 This is because the phrase “May the Fourth” sounds like “May the Force be with you,” which is a common phrase spoken throughout the Star Wars movies.

 Of course, there are many other dates on which you might plan to host a Star Wars themed party, too.
 Whether you’re looking for a party for May the Fourth or you just want to have a party with a Star Wars theme at any time of the year, a drinking game can be a great way to bond with adult guests.

 There are plenty of great ideas out there to help you find the perfect Star Wars drinking game rules for you and your friends.
 In this article, we’ll show you some of our favorite rules and help you get started planning the right drinking game for just about any Star Wars party situation.

 Don’t forget to stock up on your favorite alcohol for this type of party and have plenty on hand to keep everyone partying strong throughout your movie marathon!
 Read on to learn more.

-14 Great Rules for Star Wars Drinking Games
+14 Great Star Wars Drinking Games Rules

 Are you ready to get started on your Star Wars drinking game?
 If so, we’ve got you covered.
-Check out our rules below to help you begin with some of our favorite suggestions, but don’t forget to add some of your own if you prefer, too.
+Check out these rules below to help you begin with some of our favorite suggestions, but don’t forget to add some of your own if you prefer, too.
 You might also want to ask your friends to pitch in some of their favorite ideas to make your drinking game experience truly unique.

 Remember that these rules can apply across the board, but some of them may be more relevant to certain movies than others.
 You may want to plan your movie choices accordingly based on your group’s preferences and the type of drinking game experience you want to create.